 After painfully processing these images, I decided to have a closer look at the sensor…what a mess!
 I had another big wedding coming up and needed this camera as my main and had no time to send it away or order a pro cleaning kit (impossible to get in Spain).

 Now, my mistake was thinking it was just dust and I knew nothing about cleaning camera sensors.
-I bought a brand new blower brush which was blown and double checked for oil-free cleanliness before use and then I decided to give just one, gentle sweep across the sensor to try and pull some of it away…doh!
+I bought a brand new blower brush which was blown and double checked for oil-free cleanliness before use.
+Then I decided to give just one, gentle sweep across the sensor to try and pull some of it away…doh!

 All I managed to do was smear the greasy specks right across the sensor making it look like I had just baked a cake on it!

-After running around the house swearing and beating up anything that moved (mainly toys and teddies), I came to the conclusion that the camera sensor was dead and I would need to replace it.
-I thought “what the hell”!
+I ran around the house swearing and beating up anything that moved (mainly toys and teddies).
+Then I came to the conclusion that the camera sensor was dead and I would need to replace it.
+I thought "what the hell"!

-Upon studying the results in Photoshop I concluded that it was no worse than when I first got the camera…just a few specks that I can live with until the wedding season is over and I can send it away for a professional clean!
+Upon studying the results in Photoshop I concluded that it was no worse than when I first got the camera.
+Just a few specks that I can live with until the wedding season is over.
+I could then send it away for a professional clean!

-Now I ran around taking back all the bad language and healing all the toys I had previously beaten up whilst giving a huge sigh of relief.
+Running around the house, I took back all the bad language and healed all the toys I had previously beaten up.
+Whilst giving a huge sigh of relief.